 This formula is calculating the cosine of FieldA.

 The COSH function calculates the hyperbolic cosine of the specified angle.
-The angle must be in radians.
+The angle must be in radians, as COSH functions are evaluated in radians.
 If the parameter cannot be converted to a decimal or is NULL, then the function returns NULL.

 COSH(<NumericParameter_1>)